Trey Hollingsworth: COVID-19 pandemic

+Health care

 At a campaign event, Hollingsworth said he would not support legislation in the House of Representatives to switch America to a single-payer health insurance system.
 Hollingsworth stated he believes the focus of healthcare should be on delivering more options, more competition and putting the patient at the center of this instead of a "government bureaucrat."

 Hollingsworth supports the repeal and replacement of the Affordable Care Act (Obamacare).
 He considers the act government overreach that impedes innovation by health care companies.

 Veterans

 In the 116th and 117th Congresses, Hollingsworth introduced the Investing in Veteran Entrepreneurial Talents (VETs) Act to support service-disabled veteran-owned small businesses.
 He drafted the act in consultation with service-disabled veterans.
 Hollingsworth first introduced the act in November 2020.
 The original version included a certification protocol modification that was adopted in the 2021 National Defense Authorization Act, which Hollingsworth supported.